dwyl/sendemail/README.md

 the complexity or learning curve of many other view libraries.

 > **Note**: if you prefer to use a different Email Service provider or template/view library for your project,
 [***please let us know***](https://github.com/nelsonic/hapi-email/issues)!
-We are happy to support alternatives to make this project more useful to others people with *specific needs*.
+We are happy to support alternatives to make this project more *useful* to other
+people with *specific needs*.

 ## *How*?